 | Total Transfer (120s) | 32 MB | 394 MB |

-That’s a 12.5x improvement in throughput and dramatically more stable connections.
+That’s a 12.5x improvement in throughput, plus dramatically more stable connections.
 The peer relay test showed consistent 30-50 Mbits/sec intervals with no sustained dropout periods.

 Why This Matters

-- Enterprise environments - Keep traffic within your network perimeter rather than routing through external relays
+- Enterprise environments - Keep relay traffic within your network perimeter

 - Performance-critical applications - Guarantee relay performance by controlling the relay infrastructure